 It is not yet clear as to how huge the voice search market is, but the mobile search is gaining a lot of traction.
 A lot of sources has substantiated this.
 Thus, mobile SEO is essential in this era as more than 50% of users are now browsing a website over their mobile.

 This has led to Google switching its priorities as it introduced a Mobile-first index.
 This switch means that Google primarily makes use of the mobile page version for ranking and indexing.

 As a result of this, if your page does not render correctly on a mobile device, or if there is lesser content on the mobile version, you will end up losing rankings not only on mobile but on the search results delivered to desktops as well.

 Since users of mobile devices often make use of voice search to get answers while they are on the go, it can be safely assumed that voice search is gaining popularity, and there is a clear connection between these two trends:

 - Both voice and mobile users are mostly searching for answers while they are in the middle of doing something and hence need quick, clear and concise answers.

 - In both these cases, what matters is the top result.
 So, the competing is now about being the top result versus being in the top 5 results as was the case a couple of years back.

 Intent Optimization & Semantic Search:

 Google stepped away from keyword optimization based on exact matching years ago, yet most of the SEO industry has been slow in keeping up.
-Nowadays, Google does not make use of the actual string that is typed in the search box.
+Nowadays Google does not use the search box types actual strings.
 Instead, it works with the query context and delivers results based on the analyzed search intent that the user is possibly looking for.